moustafa-m/MECH3895_project/README.md

 ## Changes to Jaco2 Models
 ### Finger Tips For All Models
 The Kinova's finger tips in the description files have been changed to be a fixed joint and disabled in the controller configs.

+A [file](kinova_description/urdf/kinova_finger_friction.xacro) was made to add custom friction values to both parts of the finger sets as well.

 The joints would sporadically move when a grasp is attempted and often resulted in the grasp plugin not working correctly and the object being pushed away regardless of set friction values.